kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 // ControllerServer is the server API for Controller service. type ControllerServer interface {
     ...
-    rpc ControllerModifyVolume (ModifyVolumeRequest)
+    rpc ControllerModifyVolume (ControllerModifyVolumeRequest)
-        returns (ModifyVolumeResponse) {
+        returns (ControllerModifyVolumeResponse) {
             option (alpha_method) = true;
         }
     ...
 }

-message ModifyVolumeRequest {
+message ControllerModifyVolumeRequest {
   // Contains identity information for the existing volume.
   // This field is REQUIRED.
-  string volume_id = 1
+  string volume_id = 1;

+  // Secrets required by plugin to complete modify volume request.
-  // This field is OPTIONAL.This allows the CO to specify the
+  // This field is OPTIONAL.
+Refer to the `Secrets Requirements`
+  // section on how to use this field. map<string, string> secrets = 2 [(csi_secret) = true];

+  // Plugin specific volume attributes to mutate, passed in as
+  // opaque key-value pairs.
+  // This field is REQUIRED.
+The Plugin is responsible for
+  // parsing and validating these parameters.
+COs will treat these
+  // as opaque.
+The CO SHOULD specify the intended values of all mutable
+  // parameters it intends to modify.
+SPs MUST NOT modify volumes based
+  // on the absence of keys, only keys that are specified should result
-  // mutable parameters to apply. map<string, string> mutable_parameters = 2;
+  // in modifications to the volume. map<string, string> mutable_parameters = 3;
 }
-message ModifyVolumeResponse {}
+message ControllerModifyVolumeResponse {}

 message CreateVolumeRequest {
   ...
   // See CreateVolumeRequest.parameters.
   // This field is OPTIONAL.
   map<string, string> parameters = 4;
+  // Plugins MUST treat these
+  // as if they take precedence over the parameters field.
-  // This field is OPTIONAL.
-This allows the CO to specify the
+  // This field SHALL NOT be specified unless the SP has the
+  // MODIFY_VOLUME plugin capability.
-  // volume attributes class parameters to apply. map<string, string> mutable_parameters = 8;
+  map<string, string> mutable_parameters = 8;
 }
 ```